daniboone/product_angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Short Description

+A Personal Project inspired by Spring in Action 5th chapter 6.

+At this point the project is simple, create a product and add to cart set the desired quantity and see the total in the cart its not fully implemented yet.